Properties of contact toric structures and concave boundaries of linear plumbings: Introduction

 \subsection{Contact toric 3-manifolds}

 While there is an abundance of articles and results about toric structures on symplectic manifolds, the study of their contact cousins has been more limited.
 Important foundational work was done by Banyaga and Molino (\cite{BM93},\cite{BM96}), Boyer and Galicki (\cite{BG00}) and Lerman (\cite{Lerman_contact_toric}) to characterize contact toric manifolds and their moment map images.
 In this article, we focus on $3$-dimensional contact toric manifolds.
 By work of Lerman~\cite{Lerman_contact_toric}, the underlying 3-manifolds must be $T^3$, or a lens space $L(p,q)$ (including $S^3=L(1,0)$ and $S^1\times S^2=L(0,1)$).
 The $T^3$ case is distinguished by the property that the toric action is free.
 The contact manifold in the non-free case is characterized by two real numbers, representing the starting and ending angles of the moment image curve which we denote by $t_1$ and $t_2$.
-We demonstrate an overtwisted disk in the contact manifold in the case when the moment image curve traverses an angle strictly greater than $\pi$, and see that when the angle is less than or equal to $\pi$ the contact structure is tight.
-The construction of the overtwisted disk was understood by experts in the field, but to the best of our knowledge, has not appeared in the literature before.
+We demonstrate the existence of an overtwisted disk in the contact manifold in the case when the moment image curve traverses an angle strictly greater than $\pi$, and see that when the angle is less than or equal to $\pi$ the contact structure is tight.
+See also \cite[Proposition 9.11]{sym42}.

 \begin{T:ot} Let $(Y^3,\xi)$ be a compact connected contact manifold with a non-free toric action obtained from Lerman's construction from real numbers $t_1,t_2$.
 The contact structure $\xi$ is overtwisted if and only if $t_2-t_1> \pi$. \end{T:ot}